Table of Contents

 - Careful monitoring of the use of controlled drugs

-- Computerized physician order entry system: These computer generated programs have inbuilt warnings about possible drug interactions, duplication of orders, wrong dose ordered and patient allergies to given medication.
-They epitomize objective control over human errors to some extent.
+Computerized physician order entry system: These computer-generated programs have built-in warnings about possible drug interactions, duplication of orders, incorrect dose, and patient allergies.

-- Inadvertent opening of cavities as opening of gut leading to contamination and peritonitis
+Inadvertent opening of cavities, such as inadvertent bowel perforation, leading to contamination and peritonitis.

 - Confirm patient identity